 A select group of applicants will be contacted in late January to attend an Interview Weekend to be held in late February.
-The interview is an important part of the application process, and selected candidates should make every effort to attend.
-However, if scheduling conflicts or expense will prevent you from making a trip to Suffolk, a phone interview may be arranged.
-A telephone interview will not negatively impact an application.
+The interview is required.
+In person interviews are strongly preferred, however, if scheduling conflicts or expense will prevent you from making a trip to Suffolk, a Skype interview may be arranged.
+A Skype interview will not negatively impact an application.

 All application paperwork should be submitted directly to the Office of Graduate Admission.

-Once a student has been accepted into the program, he or she may file a petition to transfer credit with the Director of Undergraduate and Graduate Studies.
+Once a student has been accepted into the program, he or she may file a petition to transfer credit with the Director of Clinical Training.
 Transfer requests are evaluated on an individual basis and credit is ordinarily given only for courses whose content is similar to those offered within our own program.
 Please see here for the Request for Transfer of Graduate Credit form.

 Suffolk does not provide housing for its graduate students.
 Any student interested in obtaining assistance in locating housing in the Boston area can contact our Office of Off-Campus Housing at (617) 573-8647.
 Additionally, graduate students may choose to apply for Resident Assistant (RA) position in one of our undergraduate dorms.
 RAs fulfill many duties in the areas of student development, programming, and administration, and they receive housing free of charge as compensation.